Faculty International Grant Program

 Normally grants requesting funding greater than $1,500 per participating faculty member have not been funded or have been funded at an amount smaller than that requested.

-Proposals must be received electronically by the Office of Sponsored Programs by 4:45 p.m. on the day of the deadline at: email@example.com .
+Proposals must be received electronically by the Research Office by 4:45 p.m. on the day of the deadline at: firstname.lastname@example.org .

-Via e-mail, OSP will send notification to all applicants confirming receipt of faculty development grant applications.
-If you do not receive such notification within a few days of the grant deadline, please contact OSP as soon as possible.
+Via e-mail, The Research Office will send notification to all applicants confirming receipt of faculty development grant applications.
+If you do not receive such notification within a few days of the grant deadline, please contact The Research Office as soon as possible.